 In a low interest rate environment, companies have only a few options to offset the impact that smaller investment returns have on the size of policy owner dividends.
 They can tap into surplus, which is capital above and beyond the funds already set aside to pay benefits.
 They can seek larger returns by making more aggressive—sometimes riskier—investments.
 Or they can operate other businesses to generate additional earnings.

 All New York Life policy owners benefit from our diversified business portfolio.
 These businesses are run by us and work for you.
-These strategic businesses can generate additional earnings to grow surplus and help keep your company strong and growing.
+These strategic businesses can generate additional earnings to grow surplus and help keep the company strong and growing.
 Our whole life policy owners also enjoy a distinct advantage from this business strategy: a portion of those earnings can also contribute to the dividend payout.
-And we have been able to do this while continuing to hold the highest ratings for financial strength currently awarded to any U.S. life insurer by the four major rating agencies.5 Our alignment with your interests pays dividends.
+And we have been able to do this while continuing to hold the highest ratings for financial strength currently awarded to any U.S. life insurer by the four major rating agencies.2 Our alignment with your interests pays dividends.

-One of the best ways we can continue to improve this portfolio of businesses for you is to make it even more financially strong and diverse, which is the reason behind our planned acquisition of Cigna’s Group Life & Group Disability Insurance business, as we announced on December 18th, and subject to regulatory approval.
+One of the best ways we can continue to improve this portfolio of businesses for you is to make it even more financially strong and diverse, which is the reason behind our planned acquisition of Cigna’s Group Life & Group Disability Insurance business, as we announced on December 18th, 2019, and subject to regulatory approval.